Race the Train: Tywyn

 No equipment needed – just you, your trail running trainers and a hunger to beat the historic Talyllyn Railway steam hauled train.
 The Tywyn Rotary Club was the first to hold an annual Race the Train event each August, alongside the train on its journey to Abergynolwyn and back.
 The terrain for runners varies throughout the course, and includes a mixture of public roads, lanes, mountainside tracks, agricultural land and rough grazing pastures; so prepare to get wet and muddy.
 There are several races to chose from, from the Toddler's Trot, 5k, 10k and the big one - the 14 mile Rotary Challenge race.

-Ask your family and friends to jump on the train - the course is so close to the railway line they will be able to shout out encouragement from the window (or anything else!).
+Ask your family and friends to book to travel on the train - the course is so close to the railway line they will be able to shout out encouragement from the window (or anything else!).
+Back in Tywyn, the race field and town has loads going on during the daytime to keep the family amused.

 The Talyllyn Railway was the first railway to be rescued by a preservation society and is now one of the Great Little Trains of Wales - perfect for a family day out after the event if you want to show off your achievements.